What is the Current Account Deficit?

-The trade deficit is an economic measure of a negative of trade image in which countries imports exceeds its exports.
+The trade deficit is an economic measure of a negative trade image in which countries imports exceeds its exports.
 A trade deficit represents an outflow of domestic currency to foreign markets.
-The trade deficit actually is a subset of current account deficit.
+The trade deficit is a subset of current account deficit.
 Trade deficit only measures the difference in exports and imports and doesn’t consider other transfer or interest or dividends.

-How Current Account Deficit is Financed?
+How the Current Account Deficit is Financed?

 - Foreign Indirect Investment: In the equity markets or debt markets of a country and these are called hot money and they can go out of the country very quickly.
-So, therefore, it cannot be dependent on for long term.
+So, therefore, it cannot be dependent on for the long term.

 - Remittances: Which comes as investment India.
 Investment can be in real estate or in other financial assets.